UPM-Volumetric/Tiling/README.md

 # Tiling

-Software that cuts point clouds in tiles.
+Software that cuts point clouds in tiles and generate levels of details (LOD).

 [Read or cite our paper](https://github.com/UPM-Volumetric/.github/blob/main/profile/README.md)